minjaedavidpark/CollegeHelp/docs/testing/regression.md

 ## Overview

 Regression testing ensures that new code changes do not adversely affect existing functionality in the CollegeHelp platform.
-This is particularly important for an educational application where students rely on consistent functionality for their learning activities.
+This is particularly important for a student resource application where users rely on consistent functionality for accessing campus information and services.
 This document outlines our approach to regression testing to maintain high quality and reliability.

 ## Regression Testing Principles